 - Mentorship of young and emerging artists, both on and off stage

-- Profound respect for youth and their ability to lead
+- Profound respect for youth and their ability to lead and direct their visions

 - Ensuring a safe and supportive community space for self expression and creativity (with an emphasis on LGBTQ2SS+ and gender diverse youth).